 Large entities, like Home Depot, develop our commercial sales practices and government programs to provide a consistent and auditable execution in supporting those government entities.
 We are very competitive in the professional customer area.

 Further, we also strive to educate procurement professionals that myriads of product discounts and catalog ordering are not always the best value for their needs and budgets.
 Local suppliers, like Home Depot, offer a competitive product price without the complexity of fluctuating discounting options.
 Further we provide value to the local government customer as we are located in their communities and provide career opportunities to the local citizens.

-As an Enterprise Sponsor, The Home Depot hopes to impact the public procurement community by...
+As a member of the Business Council, The Home Depot hopes to impact the public procurement community by...

 Our repeatable execution of transactions through our stores with robust reporting capability provides for the confidence that the public procurement community is purchasing under consistent and auditable parameters through the available contractual offerings.